Curriculum: Master of Science in Cosmetic Science

 Clinical and Instrumental Testing of Skin

 This course covers principles of skin clinical testing, including human subject protection, study design and testing on special populations such as infants.
-The principles behind the most commonly used instruments for studying skin in-vivo are covered along with their use in clinical protocols.
-Methods covered include skin water loss measurements, electrical measurements, mechanical measurements, Laser Doppler blood flow, Ultrasound imaging, surface contour imaging, optical coherence tomography, skin color measurements, confocal microscopy, skin spectroscopy and magnetic resonance imaging.
-Protocols for testing moisturizers, cleansing products, "anti-aging" products and antiperspirants and deodorants are among those covered.
+The principles behind the instruments for studying skin in-vivo are covered along with their use in clinical protocols.
+Methods covered include skin water loss measurements, electrical measurements, mechanical measurements, laser Doppler blood flow, ultrasound imaging, surface contour imaging, optical coherence tomography, skin color measurements, confocal microscopy, skin spectroscopy and magnetic resonance imaging Instruments for measurement of skin topography to analyze skin features such as wrinkles are covered in detail.
+Protocols and protocol development for testing moisturizers, cleansing products, anti-aging products, sunscreens, antiperspirants, and deodorants are among the ones that are covered in the course.
+New methods including multi-photon tomography and fluorescence lifetime imaging will be covered.
+The use of non-invasively obtained biomarkers in conjunction with traditional biophysical measurements to investigate skin condition and for claim support will be covered.
+Students will learn to write standard operating procedures (SOPs) and clinical protocols.

 PCEU 8070